JSitter/simple-docker-project/README.md

 $ touch Dockerfile
 ```

-Alpine Linux allows us to start with a very small light weight linux distro.
+Alpine Linux allows us to start with a very light weight linux distro.

+The Dockerfile contains all the commands we'll need to start up our application.
+Here is a demonstration of Hello World using an Alpine linux container.

-Inside the Docker file add the commands:
+Inside the Docker file add these commands:

 ```
 FROM alpine